-For master’s students entering in Fall 2019, The Graduate Center will offer Dean’s Merit Scholarships to a limited number of master’s degree students each year.
+For master’s students entering in Fall 2020, The Graduate Center will offer Dean’s Merit Scholarships to a limited number of master’s degree students each year.
 These scholarships are awarded solely based on merit, and all applicants to all Graduate Center master’s programs are automatically considered as part of the admissions process.
 No separate application is necessary.
-The Dean’s Merit Scholarships cover $5,000 of tuition for two academic years, and the recipient must enroll for a minimum of six credits per semester.
+The Dean’s Merit Scholarships cover $6,000 of tuition, to be spread over three or four semesters, and the recipient must enroll for a minimum of six credits per semester.
 The Dean’s Merit Scholarship covers a significant portion of in-state tuition costs for the selected recipients.

 While The Graduate Center does not currently offer full-tuition scholarships or additional stipends to cover living expenses for master’s students, the Dean’s Merit Scholarship can be combined with a financial aid package to cover the full cost of attendance.
 All applicants are encouraged to apply for the full range of financial aid options and externally funded scholarships for which they are eligible.